rangsimanketkaew/AWS-HPC/note-on-nwchem.md

 1. Interactive Job Submission on Cluster:

-    NWChem job can be submitted easily to SGE queue by using "subnwchem" program.
+    NWChem job can be submitted easily to SGE queue by using **subnwchem**, an interactive NWChem job controller.
+Clone or copy subnwchem from [my repository](https://github.com/rangsimanketkaew/QM-on-TAIWANIA/blob/master/subnwchem) to your system, and tweak it to satisfy your system and suite your need.
-Copy subnwchem from /share/apps/nwchem-6.8/ to your home directory, then execute subnwchem in the working directory where your NWChem input file is, e.g.
+    Then execute subnwchem in the working directory where your NWChem input file is, e.g.

     ```
     subnwchem ex_nwchem.nw
     ```